mehr-it/lara-db-batch-import/README.md

 for laravel's eloquent models.

 ## How to use
-First the `ProvidesBatchImport` trait must be added to a model:
+First the `ProvidesBatchImport` and the `DbExtensions` (from package [mehr-it/lara-db-ext](https://packagist.org/packages/mehr-it/lara-db-ext)) trait must be added to a model:

     class User extends Model {
+        uses DbExtensions;
         uses ProvidesBatchImport;
     }